katholiek-onderwijs-vlaanderen/sri4node/README.md

     $ cd [your_project]
     $ npm install --save sri4node

-You will also want to install Express.js :
+You will also want to install Express.js and node-postgres :

     $ npm install --save express

-Express.js is not actually a depedency of sri4node in the technical sense.
+    $ npm install --save pg

+Express.js and node-postgress are technically no depedencies of sri4node.
-But you need to pass it in when configuring.
+But you need to pass them in when configuring.
-This allows you to keep full control over the order of registering express middleware.
+This allows you to keep full control over the order of registering express middleware, and allows you to share and configure the node-postgres library.

 ## Usage